-Cyberpunk 2077 has introduced a wide range of combat options, including the ability to hack your opponents during the melee.
+Cyberpunk 2077 has introduced a wide range of combat options, including the ability to hack your opponents during melee combat.
 Unfortunately, your opponents can also do that to you, which you may have noticed if Overheat popped up on your screen.

 While it’s certainly frustrating to be in the middle of combat and wonder where Overheat is coming from and why you’re still taking damage, there’s good news.
 Overheat, like all combat hacking, is absolutely preventable.